IDEA-Research/Grounded-Segment-Anything/README.md

 The **core idea** behind this project is to **combine the strengths of different models in order to build a very powerful pipeline for solving complex problems**.
 And it's worth mentioning that this is a workflow for combining strong expert models, where **all parts can be used separately or in combination, and can be replaced with any similar but different models (like replacing Grounding DINO with GLIP or other detectors / replacing Stable-Diffusion with ControlNet or GLIGEN/ Combining with ChatGPT)**.

 **🍇 Updates**
+- **`2024/01/26`** We have released a comprehensive technical report about our project on arXiv, please check [Grounded SAM: Assembling Open-World Models for Diverse Visual Tasks](https://arxiv.org/abs/2401.14159) for more details.
+And we are profoundly grateful for the contributions of all the contributors in this project.
 - **`2023/12/17`** Support [Grounded-RepViT-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything/tree/main/EfficientSAM#run-grounded-repvit-sam-demo) demo, thanks a lot for their great work!
 - **`2023/12/16`** Support [Grounded-Edge-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything/tree/main/EfficientSAM#run-grounded-edge-sam-demo) demo, thanks a lot for their great work!
 - **`2023/12/10`** Support [Grounded-Efficient-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything/tree/main/EfficientSAM#run-grounded-efficient-sam-demo) demo, thanks a lot for their great work!